|Our First Apples: Worms & Bugs Removed|

 Recipe by Robin

-During the hot days of early August here in the northern hemisphere, many people are on vacation, and the rest of us ought to be.
-I’m all for simplifying food preparation at this time of year: firing up the BBQ and grilling outside, or having dinners that are all salads and steamed vegetables, like my Mom and I used to in summertime.
+During the hot days of early August here in the Northern Hemisphere, many people are on vacation, and the rest of us wish we were.
+I’m all for simplifying food preparation at this time of year: firing up the BBQ and grilling outside, making a big salad with tuna for dinner, or making a meal of just steamed garden vegetables like my Mom and I used to do.
+It's summer--let's spend more time relaxing and less time cooking!
 Here’s a simple recipe for grilled pork chops, and I made it even simpler by using the electric frying pan instead of the BBQ grill (you can use either one).

 Sunday, August 7, 2011